tahaafzal5/the-rust-programming-language/Notes.md

 * Enums allow you to define a type by enumerating its possible variants.
 It is a way of saying that a value is a one of a possible set of values.
 * Variants of the enum are namespaced under its identifier, and we use `::` to separate the two.
 All values in an enum are of the same type.
 * Rather than an enum inside a struct, we can put data directly into each enum variant.
 Because we attach data to each variant of the enum directly, there is no need for an extra struct.
-  * This way, the name of each enum variant that we define also becomes a function that constructs an instance of the enum.
+  * This way, the name of each enum variant that we define also becomes a function that constructs an instance of that enum.
   * This has another advantage over using the enum in the struct: each variant can have different types and amounts associated data.
 E.g. in our `IpAddr` example, `V4` can have 4 numeric components between 0 and 255, while `V6` can still be constructed with a String.
   * You can put any kind of data inside an enum variant: strings, numeric types, structs, or even another enum.
 Look at `enum Message` in ch6/src/main.rs.
 * We're also able to define methods on enums using `impl` as we are with structs.